Updated: May 20, 2020

 Nature Valley bars are pretty awesome, to grab on the go.
 Although they do have a high salt content, eating before a workout is the best time to munch on these.

-Amy's Light and Clean Spinach Lasagna just wow.
+Amy's Light and Clean Spinach Lasagna (not vegan) just wow.
 There is nothing wrong with this food.
-Its the perfect pasta dish and you can add protein or even more vegetables to because it is only 250 calories.
+Its the perfect pasta dish and you can add protein or even more vegetables too because it is only 250 calories.